SANDAG/ABM/README.md

-ABM
+SANDAG ABM

 SANDAG maintains multiple versions of ABM software, including ABM1 for 2015 RP, ABM2 for 2019 Federal RTP, and ABM2+ for 2021 RP.
 SANDAG’s ABM source-control follows a <a href="https://trunkbaseddevelopment.com/">trunk-based model (TBD) model:</a>

 - Developers collaborate on code in a single branch called ‘trunk’:
   - ABM1_TRUNK for ABM1